raspberrypilearning/save-the-shark/en/step_3.md

 ## Add plastic waste

+In this step, you will add plastic waste to your game.

-You should see a sprite that looks like a plastic bottle in your Sprite list below the Stage.
+In the Sprite list below the Stage, click on the sprite that looks like a plastic bottle.
 This sprite has four costumes: a bottle, a wrapper, a bag, and a plastic can holder.

 --- task ---

 When the green flag is clicked, the **Plastic** sprite needs to move to the top of the Stage and then `hide`{:class="block3looks"}.
-Add the following code:
+Add the following code to the **Plastic** sprite:

 ![plastic sprite](images/plastic-sprite.png)